New

 Automatic Completion

-Alternatively, participants can end the interview at any time by clicking the Done button.
+Participants can end the interview at any time by clicking the Done button in the header.
 Either way, the conversation moves to the completion flow.

 Audio Quality Tips